Ewen2015/BICat/README.md

    ```shell
    pip install -r requirements.txt
    ```

-## 🍪 Usage

-Start the Streamlit application:
+4. Start the Streamlit application:

    ```shell
    streamlit run app/bi-chat.py
    ```

 Once the Streamlit application is running, open it in your browser to interact with ChatGPT.

 ## 🍻 Contributing